Alfresco/docs-alfresco/content-services/latest/using/content/tags-categories.md

 title: Tags and Categories
 ---

-You can apply tags and categories to your content in the Digital Workspace.
+You can assign tags, and create tags in the Digital Workspace.
+You can also assign categories in the Digital Workspace.
 Tags and categories help organize your content so that related information is easy to find, whether it be connected through different projects or concepts.
 For more information on tags and categories and how to set this up using the Control Center, see [tags]({% link content-services/latest/admin/control-center.md %}#tags) or [categories]({% link content-services/latest/admin/control-center.md %}#categories).

 ## Tags

-You can assign tags to your content within the Digital Workspace.
+You can assign tags, and create tags for your content within the Digital Workspace.

 1. Sign into the Digital Workspace.